-The importance of the Black River Gorges National Park is that it protects a phenomenal concentration of gravely endangered animals and plants.
-Visitors will not struggle to find its rare denizens, many of which have narrowly escaped extinction.
+The importance of Black River Gorges National Park is that it protects a phenomenal concentration of gravely endangered animals and plants.
+Visitors will not struggle to find some of its rare denizens, many of which have narrowly escaped extinction.
 If there is one place in Mauritius which nature enthusiasts must visit, this is it.

-At Bel Ombre, you can study the transition between lowland and upland evergreen rainforest, whilst at Montagne Cocotte, there’s a good example of high-altitude rainforest, in which shorter trees are draped in mosses and lichens.
+At Bel Ombre, you can study the transition between lowland and upland evergreen rainforest, while at Montagne Cocotte, there’s a good example of high-altitude rainforest, in which shorter trees are draped in mosses and lichens.

 What to see and do in Black Gorges

 The visitors’ centre at Le Pétrin is home to a wealth of information on how the national park can best be enjoyed.
 The main thing to do here is hike and the following trails are some of the most worthwhile.

 8km one-way: Plaine Champagne to visitors’ centre | Tough

 This is for adventurous, fit hikers, who will enjoy the steep trail joining Plaine Champagne with the gorges area.
 The really energetic can combine this with Macchabée for a 15km hike.
 While certainly not for the faint of heart, the remarkable views found along this trail will make the perspiration seem worth it.

 This takes you to Mauritius’s highest peak, at 828m.
 The trail is fairly easy except for the last, steep stretch to the top where, naturally, the view over the park is the most impressive.

 Macchabée (Macabe) Forest